 The Mayan Riviera in Mexico is a popular destination with families and for good reason.
 There is so much more to do than just beaches, when traveling to Mexico with a baby or toddler.
-If you are looking to escape the winter this year, put this on your list of places to go.
-It’s a place we have been to several times before kids and twice with our kids as toddlers.
-With so many options in the Riviera Maya, we think it’s one of the best places to travel in Mexico with a toddlers or babies.
+If you are looking to escape the winter this year, put the Riviera Maya on your list of places to go for your family vacation.

 A few years later, we returned to Riviera Maya with a toddler (our son was 2 years old and our daughter was 4 years old).
-This time we rented an Airbnb apartment in Playa del Carmen, had a car rental and explored the entire region.
+This time we rented a vacation home rental condo in Playa del Carmen, had a car rental in Mexico that allowed us to explore the entire region.

 Let’s get the main question out of the way first…

-Yes, you can safely take a baby to Mexico with some precautions.
-Here are our tips for taking a baby to Mexico.
+Yes, you can safely take a baby to Mexico on a family vacation with some precautions.

 - Talking to your pediatrician is always a good place to start, especially when it comes to sunscreen, bug spray and how to handle any tummy issues.